oauthstuff/draft-ietf-oauth-security-topics/documenthistory.md

    -15

+   * Update reference to DPoP
+   * Fix reference to RFC8414
+   * Move to xml2rfcv3

+   -14

    * Added info about using CSP to prevent clickjacking

-   -14

    * Changes from WGLC feedback
    * Editorial changes
    * AS MUST announce PKCE support either in metadata or using deployment-specific ways (before: SHOULD)